Texas Court Records

 - Indefinitely, if the child is disabled

-Child support payment is typically monthly.
-However, the court may order that the payment be made in a lump sum, an annuity purchase or yearly payment, a property set aside for the child's support, or any combination of payment methods.
+Child support is typically paid monthly.
+However, the court may order that it be made in a lump sum, an annuity purchase, a yearly payment, a property set aside for the child's support, or any combination of payment methods.

 What Does Child Support Cover in Texas?